 A common feature to most HIIT training programs is that they are high impact based ie. involving some form of running or jumping.
 High impact training can produce great results but can often come with a higher chance of injury.
 Low impact training, on the other hand, can deliver the same great results with a lesser chance of chronic and acute injuries.

 HIGH - IMPACT - where both feet are off the ground at the same time (ie. running or jumping)

 HIIT TRAINING WITH HIGH IMPACT

-Running, for example has been known as a sport with a very high incidence of low body injuries.
-This is not to say running is bad for you, but it is recommended to get a personal coaching and planned progressions for optimal performance an minimizing injuries.
+Running, for example has been known as a form of exercise with a very high incidence of low body injuries.
+This is not to say running is bad for you, but it is recommended to get personal coaching and planned progressions for optimal performance and to minimize injuries.

 “Half of the running population gets injured in some way every year, and this estimate may very well be on the low side.”

 Below is chart that indicates a generalized rate of injury to results from High to Low Impact Training:

 ***Results - refer to most common results from HIIT training which include increase of cardiovascular fitness, increase in muscle strength/tone, and a decrease in body fat.
 Results and Rate of Injury may vary in different fitness settings.

 Smarter training can help you stay at your peak longer